-REVISION DATE DESCRIPTION OF CHANGE

-А 1/22/2018 Initial Release

-A 1/22/2018 B 10/01/2020 Updates to reflect changes to sampling design, including shift from plot- based to site-based approach starting in 2019 and collection of crown polygon shapefiles starting in 2020.
-Also reflects integration of stable isotope data into this data product.
+REVISION DATE DESCRIPTION OF CHANGE А 1/22/2018 Initial Release В 10/01/2020 Updates to reflect changes to sampling design, including shift from plot- based to site-based approach starting in 2019 and collection of crown polygon shapefiles starting in 2020.
+Also reflects integration of stable isotope data into this data product. с 11/08/2021 Added information about aopCollectDate field, recording the map- ping layer for crown polygon shapefiles, and a new dataQF option for chlorophyll-only samples.